-Physical Therapy and Neuromuscular Disease
+Gratitude and Neuromuscular Disease

 Balance and Neuromuscular Disease

 History of Voting Accessibility in the U.S.

 Voting in elections remains a fundamental right, privilege, and responsibility for each U.S. citizen.
 In the past, polling places were not always easily accessible to those with mobility issues or other disabilities.
-Today, however, federal laws require that polling places be accessible.
-Make sure that you have registered to vote and vote in the next election.
+Today, federal laws require that polling places be accessible.

 | Editor's Picks Articles | Top Ten Articles | Previous Features | Site Map